FabianBallar7/StabilizerRenyiEntropy/README.md

 # Stabilizer Rényi Entropy

 This repository provides an implementation to compute the [Stabilizer Rényi Entropy (SRE)](https://journals.aps.org/prl/abstract/10.1103/PhysRevLett.128.050402) for qubit systems.
-Using a combination of linear algebra operations and Pauli string manipulations, the code calculates the n-th Rényi entropy for stabilizer states.
+Using a combination of linear algebra operations and Pauli string manipulations, the code calculates the n-th Rényi entropy for both pure and mixed states.

 ## Overview